Puttrix/Trafficinator/README.md

   - Rotates **user agents** and **URLs** to create diverse report data
   - **Site search simulation** with configurable probability and realistic search terms
   - **Outlinks and downloads tracking** with external URLs and file downloads
+  - **Custom events tracking** with click events and random user interactions
   - **Extended visit durations** of 1-8 minutes for realistic engagement metrics

 - **High-volume traffic**